justinpotts/arewesortedyet/README.md

 To make it even more awesome, [@justinpotts](https://github.com/justinpotts) and [@mobyvb](https://github.com/mobyvb) (along with other valuable contributors listed below) are sorting it by color to the tune of ROY G B(i)V.

+We've installed a webcam above the ball pit that runs `update.py` and takes a photo, then returns the percentage sorted for each color and modifies our CSS attributes and commits it to the repository, updating the dashboard.

 ## How do I get involved?

 ### Help us sort!